m-minhajul-alam/event-master/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: C
+#### Answer C

-<i>The correct answer is 'C: 3'. becouse, the "forEach" method iterates through each element in the "nums" array.
+The correct answer is 'C: 3'. becouse, the "forEach" method iterates through each element in the "nums" array.
 For each element num, the code checks if num is truthy.
-If num is truthy, it increments the count variable by 1. but the 0 is falsey value. so, the result is 3.</i>
+If num is truthy, it increments the count variable by 1. but the 0 is falsey value. so, the result is 3.

 </p>
 </details>